dereneaton/dereneaton.github.io/_posts/2014-04-18-simulating-radseq-data-on-a-fixed-tree.md

 ### Background
-I originally developed this script to simulate data for bug testing _pyRAD_, but more recently I've used several variants of it to simulate data with different amounts of divergence between samples, proportions of missing data, and with or without gene flow between lineages.
+I originally developed this script to simulate data for bug testing _pyRAD_, but more recently I've used several variants of it to simulate data with different amounts of divergence between samples, different proportions of missing data, and with or without gene flow between lineages.
 I figured it may be useful to others so I am making it available here, with some instruction.